 In 2018 the council declared a climate emergency, and, together with partners from all walks of life, we are working out what changes should be made to attempt to address this.

-The Reading Climate Change Partnership consulted on the Reading Climate Emergency Strategy (RCES) (closed 29th June).
+The Reading Climate Change Partnership consulted on the Reading Climate Emergency Strategy (RCES) (now closed).
 Within the ‘Nature’ theme of the strategy is a wide-ranging requirement to improve the urban environment for flora and fauna.

 The rewilding project is part of the council’s new Biodiversity Action Plan, which was out for public consultation until 10th July 2020.

 The plan is focused on promoting natural solutions to climate challenges, such as improving habitats to help wildlife and people adapt to the impacts of climate change.
 It sets out priority objectives and actions for the protection and enhancement of biodiversity within Reading.
 One of which is to review the mowing regime of highways verges to allow, where appropriate, more species-rich long grass in corridors along the highway.

 In order to know what this ‘rewilding’ will look like, we need to experiment with our mowing regimes on the highway.
 In 2021 we continued with one annual cut in the autumn on some sites, and with three cuts over the growing season on others.
 We explain the reasons for these two systems below.

 Long grass competes out other species.
 The most effective way to encourage wildflowers in grass is to reduce soil fertility.
 This is done by repeatedly cutting grass and removing the cuttings from rewilded verges.
 The grass draws nutrients out of the soil, so, if the grass is cut and removed, nutrients are taken away and not returned to the soil.